onc/onze.io/about.md

 ---
 <img class="big-avatar" src="/assets/images/avatar-big.jpg" />

 Hey!
-My name is Christian and I am a Ph.
-D. student at Ulm University.
+My name is Christian and I love working with data.
+At the moment, I am a Data Engineer at Liebherr Development Center in Ulm, Germany.
-In my research I try to make big and complex data comprehensible.
+Previously, I was a Ph.D. student at Ulm University, where my research focued on making big and complex data comprehensible.

 In my free time I enjoy cooking and I play table tennis in a local team.
 I like to take pictures with old analog cameras, especially when traveling or hiking.
-Also I just recently learned how to sail a boat.
+Also I like to sail a boat.

 <ul class="contact-list">
   {% if site.email %}